 Best Budget: The Friendly Swede Travel and Camping Sheet Sleeping Bag Liner

 Available in cobalt or silver, The Friendly Swede Travel and Camping Sleeping Bag Liner retails at half the price of some of the other options on this list.
 Made from machine-washable polyester, the liner has a 23-inch side opening with a velcro closure.
 It can also act as a comfortable hygienic shield for use in hostels and hotels, with a roomy envelope shape for maximum leg room and an integrated pillow pocket.
 It folds down into a 6 x 8 inches bag and weighs just 8.35 ounces, making it the ideal companion for overseas travels.
 What's more, the product is backed by a lifetime warranty.

 Best Microfiber: Osage River Microfiber Zippered Sleeping Bag Liner

 The Osage River Microfiber Zippered Sleeping Bag Liner is made from lightweight microfiber fleece.
 It’s warmer than cotton and more affordable than silk and is a great option for those that need a little extra insulation for camping in winter or at altitude.
-The sleeping bag liner is rated to 55ºF/12ºC on its own, and Amazon reviewers report using it in conjunction with their sleeping bag to stay comfortable at much lower temperatures.
-It’s especially popular for its softness.
+The sleeping bag liner is rated to 55ºF/12ºC on its own, but you can use it in conjunction with a sleeping bag to stay comfortable at much lower temperatures.
+It’s also especially popular for its softness.

 Designed to fit inside an adult sleeping bag, its envelope shape creates plenty of space for your feet.
 The liner can be fully unzipped, turning it into a blanket for use around the campfire or inside your home.
 The only drawback is the liner’s bulk, which makes it unsuitable for expedition trips when packing light is a necessity.
 Coordinate your camping gear by choosing your liner in gray, navy or red.
 All purchases come with a handy storage bag.